-Spark plugs are the key to starting your car.
-They spark an electric charge that lights up fuel in a combustion engine, creating power and motion for moving vehicles.
+Spark plugs are essential for starting cars.
+They ignite an electric charge that ignites fuel in a combustion engine, generating power and motion for vehicles.

 How to Fix Oil in the Spark Plug Well